RajaKunalPandit1/Pricing_Panel_Project/README.md

 # Pricing_Panel_Project

-* Made with the help of HTML and CSS
+* Responsive project, made with the help of HTML and CSS
+* Contains basic understanding of flexbox.